gioblu/PJON/documentation/configuration.md

   #include <PJONSoftwareBitBang.h>
   PJONSoftwareBitBang bus;
 ```
-In the example above the PJON object is instantiated using the [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
+In the example above, the PJON object is instantiated using the [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
 It is possible to instantiate more than one PJON object using different strategies in the same program:
 ```cpp
 #include <PJONSoftwareBitBang.h>
 #include <PJONEthernetTCP.h>